ballerina-guides/integration-tutorials/guaranteed-message-delivery/README.md

     }
     ```

-2. The publisher service publishes the receiving payload to the message broker.
+2. The publisher service publishes the received payload to the message broker.

-3. The consumer service acquires the message from the message broker, extracts the necessary details (e.g. patient, doctor, hospital) and makes a call to the hospital backend service to request an appointment.
+3. The consumer service consumes the message from the message broker, extracts the necessary details (e.g., patient, doctor, and hospital details) and makes a call to the hospital backend service to request an appointment.
 A response similar to the following will be returned from the hospital backend service on success.

     ```json
     {